cs-util-com/Snap2Map/docs/feat-reference-distances.md

   - Visual feedback with dashed line and label
 - [ ] Implement "Measure" mode (`startMeasureMode()`)
   - Two-tap workflow to draw measurement line
-  - Real-time distance calculation using `pixelsPerMeter`
+  - Real-time distance calculation using `metersPerPixel`
   - Draggable endpoints for refinement
 - [ ] Add UI buttons to toolbar
 - [ ] Persistence of `referenceDistance` to IndexedDB